datagovsg/beeline-routing/README.md

 point with the largest number of still unclustered neighbours, until there are no unclustered data points left.

-This algorithm is useful for identifying O/D hotspots, but we do not have a public demonstration of this algorithm yet.
+This algorithm is useful for identifying O/D hotspots.
+A demo of this can be found at https://cluster-fu.data.gov.sg.

 Global routing algorithm
 ------------------------